Fatima367/Question_Answer_Chatbot/README.md

-Simple Chatbot made with chainlit and google gemini
+Simple Chatbot made with chainlit and google gemini.